kennethd/kennethd.github.io/_posts/2019-04-16-crandallgenealogy-com.markdown

 ### Second Generation

+#### 2. John Crandall
-2. <a name="crandall-2">JOHN CRANDALL</a>, of Eld.
-John, b.. abt.
-1649 in,
+*Son of Eld.
+John, b. abt.
+1649 in Newport, R.I.; d.
+1704;
-Newport, R.I.; d.
-1704; m.
-18 June, 1672 in Warwick, R.I. by John Green, J.P.,
+m.
+18 June, 1672 in Warwick, R.I. by John Green, J.P., Elizabeth Gorton, dau. of Samuel and Mary (Maplet) Gorton.
-Elizabeth Gorton, dau. of Samuel and Mary (Maplet) Gorton. (one record gives her as Elizabeth (Burton) Gorton).
+(one record gives her as Elizabeth (Burton) Gorton).
 (Samuel Gorton b.
 1592; d.
 1677; was in Boston 1836; Plymouth 1638; settled in Warwick, R.I.
-1641).
+1641).*

 John called himself the son and heir of John Crandall of Newport, deceased.
 He confirmed to his "beloved brothers Jeremiah and Eber, now resident of Newport,